LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/smartContract.md

     }
 ```

-5. Finally, we can mint an NFT & then set its URI using the `getTokenURI` function defined above:
+5. Finally, we can mint the NFT & then set its URI using the `getTokenURI` function defined above:
 ```
     function mintLitNft(
         string memory name,